 Ring Around the Courtroom: The Wait for U.S. Biosimilar Insulins

 As we detailed earlier this summer, supply-side economics has an ugly hold on the insulin industry.
-Demand is high, and three companies (Lilly, Novo Nordisk, and Sanofi) hold 96% of the total insulin market by value, according to the American Diabetes Association.
+Demand is high, and three companies (Lilly, Novo Nordisk and Sanofi) hold 96 percent of the total insulin market by value, according to the American Diabetes Association.

 At some point something has to give.
 So what about the biosimilar (read: generic) insulin market?
 Is there actual hope there for seeing decreased insulin costs or a wider array of available medicines?
 What needs to happen for that speculation to be realized?
 And why is everyone always suing everyone?